Back to: ASP.NET Core Tutorials For Beginners and Professionals

 builder.Services.AddControllersWithViews();

-MVC Middleware Components are added by using the UseRouting and MapControllerRoute methods.
-Further, if you notice the MapControllerRoute, then you will see the following.
+Routing Middleware Components are added using the UseRouting and MapControllerRoute methods.
+If you notice the MapControllerRoute, you will see the following.

 The default route is created with the following URL Pattern.
-So, if we don’t specify anything in the URL, then by default, the Index action method of the Home Controller class is going to handle the request.
+So, if we don’t specify anything in the URL, then by default, the Index action method of the Home Controller class will handle the request.

 {controller=Home}/{action=Index}/{id?}

-In this example, the MapControllerRoute method is used to define a default route.
+In this example, the MapControllerRoute method defines a default route.
 The pattern parameter specifies the route template, where {controller}, {action}, and {id} are placeholders for route parameters.
 The name parameter gives the route a name, which can be used for generating URLs.
-Here’s a breakdown of the placeholders:
+The meaning of the placeholders are as follows:

 - {controller}: Represents the name of the controller class.

-- {action}: Represents the action method’s name within the controller.
+- {action}: Represents the action method name within the controller.

 - {id?}: Represents an optional route parameter called “id”.